tjavaheripour/Pewlett-Hackard-Analysis/README.md

 #### DELIVERABLE 1 : The Number of Retiring Employees by Title

-Using [ the ERD ](https://github.com/tjavaheripour/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png) to write a query that create a Retirement Titles table which holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
+Using [ this ERD ](https://github.com/tjavaheripour/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png) to write a query that create a Retirement Titles table which holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.

 - In the first step, the table holds all the titles of current employees which are 133,776 employee.
 ##### Export retirement_titles.csv